-2.2 There will be many other issues to be considered as part of the outturn but as is usual, full reports will be presented to Cabinet and Budget and Performance Panel in due course.
-Other outline explanatory information on interpreting the accounts and the key issues arising are included in the 'Foreword' section, and Members may find this a useful overview and starting point in their deliberations.
+2.2 There will be many other issues to be considered as part of the outturn but as is usual, full reports will be presented to Members in due course.
+Other explanatory information on interpreting the accounts and an outline of the key issues arising are included in the 'Foreword' section, and Members may find this a useful starting point in their deliberations.
 (Copies of this covering report and the Foreword to the Accounts have been sent specifically to Cabinet and Budget and Performance Panel Members, for information.)
-It is also highlighted that in line with recommended practice, there have been some further changes to the presentation of various elements of the accounts for 2008/09 and these too will be outlined at the meeting.
+It is also highlighted that in line with recommended practice, there have been some further changes to the presentation of the accounts for 2009/10 and these too will be covered at the meeting.